doxout/stractory/README.md

 memory, streams and event emitters.

 Unlike redis, there is no single channel through which all messages pass.
-Instead there is a single registry (the stractory) which only assigns and keeps track which actor runs on which worker process.
+Instead there is a single registry (the stractory).
+It assigns and keeps track which actor runs on which worker process.
 All other communication is between workers and client processes.

 Finally, instead of giving separate jobs to separate processes we simply run generic workers